AdobeDocs/experience-manager-65.en/help/commerce/cif/develop.md

 ### Accessing the CIF add-on

-The CIF add-on can be downloaded from the [Software Distribution portal](https://experience.adobe.com/#/downloads/content/software-distribution/en/aem.html), search for ´AEM Commerce AMS add-on`.
+The CIF add-on can be downloaded from the [Software Distribution portal](https://experience.adobe.com/#/downloads/content/software-distribution/en/aem.html), search for ´AEM Commerce add-on`.

 >[!TIP]
 >